 A hard-hitting safety whose clutch playoff performances helped secure a Super Bowl victory for the Tampa Bay Buccaneers.

-Jordan Whitehead emerged from the steel-town toughness of Pittsburgh football, first as a standout for the University of Pittsburgh where his versatility as a defensive back turned heads.
-Drafted in the fourth round by the Tampa Bay Buccaneers in 2018, he quickly became a defensive cornerstone known for his physicality and sure tackling in the secondary.
-His career reached its zenith during the Buccaneers' 2020 playoff run, where his defensive plays were critical in shutting down high-powered offenses on the path to a Super Bowl LV championship.
-After a stint with the New York Jets, he returned to the Buccaneers, continuing to be a disruptive force whose football intelligence and hitting power set the tone for his defense.
+Jordan Whitehead helped the Tampa Bay Buccaneers win Super Bowl LV in 2020 with critical defensive plays.
+From Pittsburgh, he starred at the University of Pittsburgh as a versatile defensive back.
+Drafted in the fourth round by the Buccaneers in 2018, he became known for physicality and sure tackling.
+After a stint with the New York Jets, he returned to the Buccaneers, continuing as a disruptive force whose football intelligence and hitting power set the defense's tone.

 1997–2012